-- Social Responsiveness Scale - 2 (An ASD screening rating form completed by those familiar with the patient and the patient himself if he is an adult)
+- Social Responsiveness Scale - 2 (An ASD screening rating form completed by those familiar with the patient and the patient himself, if he/she is an adult)

-- Autism Diagnostic Interview - Revised (A semi-structured clinical interview with those familiar with the patient's behavior, particularly in early development periods focusing on ASD symptoms)
+- Autism Diagnostic Interview - Revised (A semi-structured clinical interview with those familiar with the patient's behavior, particularly in early development periods with special focus on ASD symptoms)

 - Autism Diagnostic Observation System - II (An direct clinical testing for behaviors associated with ASD)

 - Leiter International Performance Scale - III / Comprehensive Test of Noverbal Intelligence - 2/ Test of Nonverbal Intelligence - 4 (Non-verbal tests of intellectual capacity)

 - Vineland Adaptive Behavior Scales - 3 (A survey or rating form administered evaluation of current adaptive behavior functioning across nine different areas of functioning)

 - Behavior Assessment System for Children - 3/Achenbach Child Behavior Checklist System (Collateral behavior rating forms that assess functioning across a number of functional and dysfunctional behavior areas)

 - Wechsler Intelligence Scale for Children - V / Wechsler Preschool and Primary Scale of Intelligence - IV / Wechsler Adult Intelligence Scale - IV (Standardized individual scales of intellectual capacity)

 - Personality Assessment Inventory/Millon Clinical Inventories (Personality and Clinical Syndrome Self-report Measures)